basilije/gardengroup/README.txt

-Gardengroup are: Kelsey SLavin, Javier Dominguez, Curtis Aloia and Vasilije Mehandzic.
+hardengroup are: Kelsey SLavin, Javier Dominguez, Curtis Aloia and Vasilije Mehandzic.

 gardengroup.py shoup be in /home/pi/gardengroup